SimonYip22/Hybrid-Clinical-Notes-Extraction-Pipeline/README.md

 This means the correct design lesson is not simply “use stricter transformer validation.”
 The better conclusion is that validation should be entity-specific: ambiguous entity types benefit from conservative transformer filtering, while already reliable rule-based outputs may require lighter validation, lower thresholds, or bypass logic.

 ##
-## 16.5 Core Insights and Practical Implications
+## 16.5 Core Insights & Practical Implications

 The main methodological insight is that clinical NLP systems should be designed around the intended use of their outputs, not around model complexity alone.